spvessel/spacevil/README.md

 ### License

-Examples is licensed under the MIT License * see the LICENSE.md file for details.
+Examples is licensed under the MIT License.
+See the LICENSE.md file for details.